 - Concentrate, less pure than Isolate, it contains a little more fat and lactose

-- Blends, a blend of whey protein concentrate and whey protein isolate
+- A Blend of whey protein concentrate and whey protein isolate

 1. Whey Protein Isolate

-This is the purest product with the highest quality, although it’s a little bit more expensive.
-However, it is worth the money, since you get the purest whey protein without barely any fat nor carbohydrates (lactose).
+This is the purest product with the highest quality, although it is a little bit more expensive.
+However, it is worth the money, since you get the purest whey protein without barely any fat nor carbs (lactose).

-This is the one with highest quality, and it provides the greater amount of amino acids per gramme with less calories.
-So it is worth to choose the protein that guarantees the best quality.
+This is the one with highest quality, and it provides more amino acids per gram with less calories.
+So it is worth to choose the protein that has the best quality.

 Advantages of Whey Protein Isolate:

 - It is the purest form of whey protein available in the market

 - Ideal to increase muscles and burning fat

 - It is more expensive than concentrate and blends

 Even though a concentrate is not as pure as an isolate, it still has a very high quality, with a great aminogram.
 Since whey protein concentrate is not as pure as whey protein isolate, you will get a little bit less protein per gram and more calories.